JRice15/physics-informed-autoencoders/README.md

 # Physics Informed Autoencoders

-This is the code for a 2020 paper [Analyzing Koopman approaches to physics-informed machine learninging for long-term sea-surface temperature forceasting](https://arxiv.org/abs/2010.00399), authored by myself, Wenwei Xu, and Andrew August, at Pacific Northwest National Laboratory.
+This is the code for the 2020 paper [Analyzing Koopman approaches to physics-informed machine learninging for long-term sea-surface temperature forceasting](https://arxiv.org/abs/2010.00399), authored by myself, Wenwei Xu, and Andrew August, at Pacific Northwest National Laboratory.